lmtmc/lmt_web_lite/README.md

 # lmt_web
-1. Make sure lmtoy is available.
+## Introduction <br>
+This web application serves as an interface for managing pipeline jobs and configurations.
+Here are the instructions to get it up and running.
+## Requirements
+Ensure lmtoy is installed and accessible on your system.
+If not, change the path in 'config.txt' to your work_lmt
+## Setup
+### Environment and Dependencies
-2. Create a virtual environment: python3 -m venv env
+1. <b>Create a virtual environment:</b></br> python3 -m venv env
-3. Activate the virtual environment: source env/bin/activate
+2. <b>Activate the virtual environment:</b> <br> source env/bin/activate
-4. Install the required packages: pip install -r requirements.txt Make sure the versions of FLask-SQLAlchemy and SQLAlchemy are like below.
+3. <b>Install the required packages:</b> <br> pip install -r requirements.txt
+   <br><b>Note:</b> Make sure the versions of FLask-SQLAlchemy and SQLAlchemy are like below.
    Flask-SQLAlchemy==2.5.1
    SQLAlchemy==1.4.36
-5. Optional: Change the path in 'config.txt' to your work_lmt in case the program couldn't find the environment variable WORK_LMT
+4. <b>Optional</b>:<br>
-6. Optional: The repo includes a 'users.db'.
-If you want to create a new users.db or add a user, you can revise and run the code in users_mgt.py
+1.The repo includes a 'users.db'.
+If you want to create a new users.db or add a user, you can revise and run the code in users_mgt.py (needs more work for the database organization)<br>
+2.You can revise the config.txt file for file directories.<br>
+## Run the App<br>
-7. Run the application by: python3 app.py.
-The app will be running on http://127.0.0.1:8000 If you run the app in a remote server, you can localforward it to your local machine by adding 'localforward 5000 127.0.0.1:8000' in .ssh/config which will set up local port forwarding from port 5000 on your local machine to port 8000 on the remote server.
+   1. Start the Application by python3 app.py.
+The app will be running on http://127.0.0.1:8000
+   2. If you run the app in a remote server, you can localforward it to your local machine by adding 'localforward 5000 127.0.0.1:8000' in .ssh/config which will set up local port forwarding from port 5000 on your local machine to port 8000 on the remote server.
 And then open it using a web browser using the address of http://127.0.0.1:5000.
-   If you want to change the port that the app is running on, go the bottom of "app.py" and change port='8000' to your desired number.
+   3. If you want to change the port that the app is running on, go the bottom of "app.py" and change port='8000' to your desired number.
-8. Login using pid.
-For example pid = 2023-S1-US-17 password = 1234
+### Usage
+1. <b>Login:</b></br>
+Use PID for login.<br> E.g., PID = '2023-S1-US-17' Password = '1234' <br> PID = '2021-S1-MX-3' Password = '1234'
-9. After logging in, the users' previous jobs will show up.
+2. <b>Job Management:</b><br>Once logged in, you will see a list of the users' previous jobs.
 You can also view the current jobs on unity.
-10. If you want to create a new job, click create new button.
-11. The previous session will show up and if there's no session available you can add a new one by clicking 'ADD SESSION' button.
+3. <b>Create a new job</b><br> click "new job" button on the top right.
+4. <b>Session</b><br>
+   The previous sessions or default session will appear. <br>
+   Clone a session by selecting it and clicking 'CLONE SESSION'.
+(If there's no session selected, the new session will not be cloned.
+Here needs a message to remind the user). <br>
+   The input name has to start with 'session'.
-12. After selecting one of the sessions, the available runfiles will show up.
-If there's no runfile, you can click the "MAKE RUNS" button to create some sample runfiles.
+5. <b>Runfile</b><br>Once selected one of the sessions, the available runfiles will appear. <br>
-13. Select one of the runfiles, its content will show up.
-You can edit the values of the parameter and save it to a new file by input a filename and click 'SAVE' button.
-If you don't put a filename it will save the new data to the original file.
-'ADD A ROW' and 'ADD A COLUMN' functions need more work.
-And if you click MAKE RUNS again, it will reset those runfiles.
-14. If you choose '2023-S1-US-17.run1' and click the orange 'Submit' button, it will execute 'sbatch_lmtoy.sh 2023-S1-US-17.run1'
-15. Jobs running on unity container will show the jobs on unity by lmthelpdesk account and update every 10 second.
-16. Next step: record job running status and show that in the job history table.
+   Choose one of the runfiles, which will then display will its content in the table. <br> On the left corner of the table there are the session and name of the runfile.
+On the right corner of the table there are buttons for deleting and cloning the selected runfile.<br>
+6. <b>Row editing</b><br>
+   Select a row, it highlights, and the options to edit, delete and clone appear.<br>
+   Edit the row parameters and click 'Update' to save changes.<br>
+   Clone and edit the row parameter and click 'Save new row' to add a new row. <br>
+7. The "SUBMIT JOB" button currently performs a simply dry-run function (need validation functions from the pipeline)

+## Next step:
+1. <b>Data validation:</b>
+2. <b>Exam each parameter in detail.</b>
+   1. source: can't be none and exists for each runfile?
+   2. obsnums: multiply selections, can it be none?
+   3. bank: only available for some projects?
+   4. Time Range: define min, max, step values?
+   5. Resoulution (px_list): better way to display?
+   6. And so on...